 In 1945 after the building was remodeled, Hansen’s changed its name to Wedgwood Tavern.
 Soon other businesses followed suit, though there was some controversy over whether to spell it “Wedgwood” or WedgEwood.”

 The first Wedgwood Community Club was organized in the post-war years (late 1940s) to address issues of the growth of the neighborhood.
 On the east side of 35th Ave NE, disgruntled residents felt that west-side Wedgwoodians were not in tune with their issues, so they started a separate club called Eastwood.
 The two groups finally realized that unity would give them a greater voice, so they merged in 1949.
+Once the groups combined forces, they were very effective in monitoring growth issues and advocating for the neighborhood.

 In a Balch development south of NE 75th Street between 25th to 30th Avenues NE, the neighborhood group called itself the WedgEwood Rock Community Club.
 In June 1956, this club with 170 members requested to merge with the main Wedgwood group.
 (See the letter of request at the end of this blog post.)
 It was at this point that the Wedgwood Community Club sat down to define “what is Wedgwood.”
 The Club then set boundaries of recognition for the neighborhood at NE 95th Street on the north and NE 75th Street on the south – leaving out the Rock-dwellers.
 Therefore, Wedgwood Rock is in Ravenna.